cadabra-engineering/cadabra-engineering.github.io/index.md

+---
+layout: default
+title: Cadabra Engineering Notes
+---

-# Applied Intelligence in Practice: Engineering Notes by Cadabra
+## Applied Intelligence in Practice: Engineering Notes by Cadabra

 Technical patterns, practical insights, and AI-native approaches — from research to runtime.